Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/gamemastery-guide/chapter-1-gamemastery-basics.md

 ### Problematic Players
 <sup>GMG p.
 31</sup>

-Most players who cause problems do so unintentionally— perhaps bringing out-of-game issues and stresses to the table.
+Most players who cause problems do so unintentionally—perhaps bringing out-of-game issues and stresses to the table.
 You shouldn't immediately jump on every instance of problematic play—everyone has a bad night on occasion.
 However, if someone disrupts the game on an ongoing basis, you owe it to all the players to deal with the problem.
 If you don't, bad feelings, grudges, and even ruined friendships could result.
 Handling a problematic player requires tact: making demands in front of the rest of the group is rarely the best way to resolve the problem.
 Attempt to handle the problem privately away from the game, or call a break to have a private conversation if the situation is really urgent.
 As with all emotionally charged conversations, email, text messages and the like can lose the subtlety of speech—it's better to meet the player face to face, if possible.
 Here are some problematic behaviors that often come up and might require you to intervene.

 - Obsessing over the letter of the rules.
 - Constantly "helping" other players make the optimal choice on their turn.